humanplayer2/get-twitter-likers-data/README.md

 python3
 pip
-python3 -m pip install --upgrade pip ... python dependencies: datetime (in parameters.py)
+python3 -m pip install --upgrade pip ... python dependencies (pip install the following packages): datetime, requests, os, glob, json, pandas, csv, dateutil.parser, unicodedata, time, numpy, warnings

 ## Long Version

-All below refers to Twitter with _Academic Research_ access.
-You have to apply for that here: *TODO*
+All below refers to Twitter's v2 public API for _Academic Research access_.
+You have to apply for that [here](https://developer.twitter.com/en/products/twitter-api/academic-research/application-info).

 The script works for getting the IDs of both liking users and reweeting users.
 The below omits reference to retweeting users to simplify the text.

 ### Raison d'Etre: Twitter Data Restrictions
-Those interested in logging a full list of all liking (retweeting) users of a tweet face soon face Twitter data restrictions.
+Those interested in logging a full list of all liking (retweeting) tusers of a tweet face soon face Twitter data restrictions.

-At time of writing, Twitter has the following restrictions on requests to the API:
+At time of writing, Twitter has the following rate restrictions and caps on requests to the Academic Research access API:
-- Tweet requests per 30 days: 10.000.000.
-One request returns ...
+- Tweets per 30 days are capped at 10.000.000, i.e. one can pull maximally 10.000.000 tweet objects per month ([documentation:](https://developer.twitter.com/en/docs/twitter-api/tweet-caps))
-- *TODO*
+- The endpoints to get [liking users](https://developer.twitter.com/en/docs/twitter-api/tweets/likes/api-reference/get-tweets-id-liking_users) and [retweeting users](https://developer.twitter.com/en/docs/twitter-api/tweets/retweets/api-reference/get-tweets-id-retweeted_by) are capped at 75 requests per 15 minute window, delivereing the most recent liking/retweeting users per tweet per request.

 Hence, there is no way to get the IDs of *all* liking users of a tweet if it already has 105 likes.